incepter/react-async-states/README.md

 ```
 This allows all runs issued from the same render to be batched together.
 This won't work if one subscription if deferred,
 if it runs while running, the natural implemented behavior is to cancel the previous.
 To solve this, you may fork the
 previous async state, or even, we could introduce some new mode to passively listen (do not trigger any run).
+Or, simply
+use a selector.

 ### useAsyncStateSelector